-- Apps: While RIM has been trying to find a way to stay competitive, he admitted that Blackberry App World has not been a rocket success in terms of app volume and developer popularity.
+While RIM has been trying to find a way to stay competitive, he admitted that Blackberry App World has not been a rocketing success in terms of app volume and developer popularity.
 “It’s tough when you are going up against a company operating one platform and perfecting a single piece of hardware”.

-- TelCo Reliability: He said that RIM is fortunate to have so many solid relationships with the best TelCo’s globally.
+RIM is fortunate to have so many solid relationships with the best Telcos globally.
 “It’s been a strong advantage in the market, especially the US, to offer devices across more than just one network”.
 When I asked him about AT&T, he said that it hasn’t been near the nightmare for them that Apple has seen with the iPhone/AT&T.

-- iPhone: He said the iPhone is a great phonne, but he thinks Blackberry will continue to have strong growth.
+iPhone is a great phone, but he thinks Blackberry will continue to have strong growth.
 “They’re different phones”.
-He specifically pointed out the heavy adoption rates for 18-25 year olds this past year.
+He specifically pointed out the heavy adoption rates for 18-25-year-olds this past year.
 “All of their friends are on BBM, and it’s addicting”.
 I couldn’t agree more with this statement.
 In Los Angeles, I am still heavily outnumbered in my group of friends and 95% of them say they will never give up their Blackberry because of all their friends on BBM (Blackberry Messenger).